Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can make employees uncompetitive, both inside an organization and in the overall job market.
+Lack of personal growth could make employees less competitive at work, inside the organization and in the overall job market.

-- Begin by identifying a mentor who will offer guidance, collaborations, connections, or point out areas of improvement.
+- Begin by identifying an individual mentor who can provide assistance, suggestions, collaborations, or point out areas of improvement.

 - Transferable Skills Set Development: Investing time to develop capabilities required by fields that are connected.